AdaCore/spark2014/lrm/source/names-and-expressions.rst

   * a Type_Invariant or Type_Invariant'Class aspect specification;

+  * a Dynamic_Predicate aspect specification;

   * an indexing expresssion of an indexed_component or the discrete_range of a slice in an object renaming declaration which renames part of that index or slice.

 [An expression in one of these contexts may read a constant which is initialized with the value of a variable.]

+[The Dynamic_Predicate rule is redundant because no use of the Dynamic_Predicate is currently in |SPARK|.
+This rule is added in anticipation of the possible relaxation of that restriction.]

 Operators and Expression Evaluation
 -----------------------------------